Find the right insurance for your quad bike at a great price

-Insuring a quad bike for on- or off-road use presents some unique problems - learn more and get the right cover for your four-wheeler at the right price.
+Insuring a quad bike for on- or off-road use presents some unique problems - learn more and get the right cover for your four-wheeler.

 Originally known as all-terrain vehicles (ATVs), quad bikes began as nimble agricultural vehicles designed to master off-road conditions.

 Their unique handling and physical driving experience has since attracted many motorsports fans and off-road thrill-seekers, and a wide array of types and sizes of quad bikes are now available.

 Although they're typically classed as motorbikes, quad bikes are driven on the road with car licences.